In honor of National Student-Athlete Day on Friday,

 Q: What are your plans after graduation?

-Q: What do you do to get a ready for a round of golf?
+Q: What do you do to get ready for a meet?

-Q: Do you think coming to UNCG and being a part of the men's golf team has better equipped you for your future?
+Q: Do you think coming to UNCG and being a part of the women's cross country team has better equipped you for your future?